Kirtar22/ThreatHunting_with_Osquery/README.md

 # ThreatHunting_with_Osquery

 [osquerylogo]
-The objective of this repo is to share 100+ hunting queries (osquery) thta will help cyber threat analysts (hunter/investigator) in their hunting or investigation exercises.
+The objective of this repo is to share 100+ hunting queries (osquery) that will help cyber threat analysts (hunter/investigator) in their hunting or investigation exercises.
-Broadly, I have covered **persistence, process interrogation,memory analsyis, driver profiling,and other misc categories**.
+Broadly, I have covered **persistence, process interrogation, memory analysis, driver profiling, and other misc categories**.
 Persistence and Process Interrogations queries map to the multiple tactics & techniques/sub-techniques of MITRE ATT&CK framework.

 The following are the key highlights under each category.
 Please have a look at the repo for the details.